redtexts/texts/goldner_1991_bordiga_community.md

-Communist Left" (as they called themselves) voted Trotsky the "head of the international left opposition" and there ensued a lengthy exchange between Bordiga and Trotsky, which ended in a generally complete failing out circa.
-1931-32.
+Communist Left" (as they called themselves) voted Trotsky the "head of the international left opposition" and there ensued a lengthy exchange between Bordiga and Trotsky, which ended in a generally complete failing out circa 1931-32.
 But Bordiga is one of the most original, brilliant and utterly neglected Marxists of the century.
 (His legacy could never be made palatable by the postwar PCI in the way that Gramsci's was.)
 He remained in Italy through the war (once he had been ousted and calumnied